olamothe/demo-next-js-headless/README.md

 The goal of is repository is mainly for educational purposes: It only try to and showcase how navigation can work in the simplest possible manner, and only keep the strict necessary to show how it can be achieved.

-## Important information

 This repository tries to showcase an implementation of the concepts that are explained in this page: https://docs.coveo.com/en/headless/latest/usage/synchronize-search-parameters-with-the-url/

-## Set the initial search parameters to the values in the URL when a page first loads.
+## Set the initial search parameters to the values in the URL when a page first load

 First, all headless controllers and engine are initialized and created, and then exported as a single module in `./headless/index.ts`.
 This also means the `urlManager` is instantiated there.